Axway/amplify-central/content/en/docs/Overview/_index.md

 ## Try Amplify for free

-To get full, free access to Amplify Central for a trial period, go to [Amplify platform](https://platform.axway.com/) and sign up for a free trial.
+To get full, free access to Amplify for a trial period, go to [Amplify platform](https://platform.axway.com/) and sign up for a free trial.